Property Taxes in Portugal – The Importance of Getting it Right

 A topical query – what is the most preferred and tax efficient structure to hold property in Portugal?

-Although the answer may vary dependent on objectives and circumstances from one investor to the next, as well as the purpose for such properties, it is worth noting that as a non-tax resident investor wishing to invest in property to earn rental income, holding such a structure through a Portuguese company may be more beneficial with tax rates varying between 19% to 21% and 11.9% to 14.7%, for properties located in Portugal mainland and the autonomous region of Madeira respectively, in comparison to the flat rate of 25% for non-resident entities.
+- The answer may vary depending on the objectives and circumstances of each individual investor, as well as the proposed usage of such properties.
+It is however worth noting, that for a non-tax resident investor wishing to invest in property to earn rental income, holding such a structure through a Portuguese (resident) company may be beneficial, with tax rates varying between 17% to 21% for properties located on the Portuguese mainland and 11.9% to 14.7% for properties located in the autonomous region of Madeira, in comparison to the flat rate of 21% for non-resident entities.

 Summary of Property Tax Consequences